(1300 292 371)

 A stand-alone or networked single-user computer.

-World Backup Day is a day for people to remember the importance of data and regular backups.
+A day for people to remember the importance of data and regular backups.

 Self-replicating malware that uses a network to distribute copies of itself to other computer devices, often without user intervention.
 Worms need not attach themselves to existing programs.